USA Steel History in the making

 The strikers kept the law enforcement at bay, while Frick hired 300 agents from the Pinkerton Detective Agency to guard the mill.
 A civil war broke out between the two parties as the workers used old cannons, threw rocks, and fired guns as the agents tried to get on the shore.
 It took 8,500 personnel from the National Guard to restore peace, as they declared the Homestead mill under martial law.
 Ten workers died in the riot; enraged, an unknown anarchist shot and stabbed Frick in his office, but all in vain.
 Frick had survived the attack.
 In 1897, Charles Schwab replaced Frick as the president of the mill, convinced Carnegie to sell his steel company for $480 million, and merged with additional mills to establish the United States Steel Corporation.

 The steel industry was booming in the United States of America, which had produced 220,000 tons of steel in 1873.
-By 1900, USA had produced 11.4 million tons of steel, more than the German and British steel industries combined.
+By 1900, the USA had produced 11.4 million tons of steel, more than the German and British steel industries combined.
 The United States Steel Corporation had become the largest company in the world.